 Invoice factoring is the process of selling your invoice to a third-party for a large percentage of the invoiced amount.
 The third-party buyer will then collect the amount due from your customer.
 This is different from invoice financing, which gives you an advance on your invoices until your customer pays you.

 BlueVine’s invoice factoring product is a mix of both these processes.
 You maintain the relationship with your customer while BlueVine advances you the invoiced amount.
 Unlike traditional invoice factoring, you can choose which ones you want financed and there are no monthly requirements for how many invoices you must finance.
 Upon approval, you’ll get a credit line that determines the maximum amount you can have advanced at one time.

 Any invoices you submit need to be more than $500 and have a payment due date of 1 to 13 weeks away.
+The fee is charged per week your business’s clients take to pay their invoices.
 Customers must have already accepted your product or service, be based in the US or an English-speaking province of Canada and be a consumer rather than a business.

 Compare BlueVine to other top online business lenders